-Offers of admission will be made approximately eight weeks following the application deadline.
-Because of limitations on position availability each semester, applicants should respond to the offer of admission no later than the deadline stated in the letter offering admission by returning a \$100 non-refundable placement guarantee fee.
-Failure to respond by the deadline or participate in a mandatory orientation prior to matriculation results in withdrawal of the offer of admission.
+Offers of admission will be made from the Traditional BSN Department Chair approximately eight (8) weeks following the application deadline.
+Applicants are required to respond to the offer of admission no later than the deadline stated in the letter offering admission by returning a \$100 non-refundable placement guarantee fee, as well as a signed response form accepting the offer.
+Failure to respond by the deadline results in withdrawal of the offer of admission.